 by Amanda Mears

 Improving your mood can be as easy as investing in a memory foam mattress.
-These supportive mattress styles cradle the body, alleviating the tossing and turning that keep you from getting a full night of sleep.
+These supportive mattresses cradle the body, alleviating the tossing and turning that keep you from getting a full night of sleep.
 You may not realize just how much interrupted sleep is costing you.
 If you find yourself feeling tired and drained even after getting eight hours of rest, it's time to look into purchasing a foam mattress.
 Before you start shopping, consider these tips on buying foam mattresses.

-Decide on density.
-In addition to thickness, you'll want to look at the density rating of potential foam mattresses.
-Memory foam falls into three categories: soft, medium and firm.
+Decide on density: In addition to thickness, you'll want to look at the density rating of potential foam mattresses.
+Memory foam falls into three categories: soft, medium, and firm.
 Soft is anything under four pounds.
 Medium refers to anything between four and five pounds, and mattresses over that are firm.
 Most people opt for a medium density, since the firmness of memory foam mattresses takes getting used to even if it's not technically considered firm.

 Think about tops: Choose a mattress top based on your preferred sleep position.
 If you sleep on your back, you'll like a tight top.
 If you sleep on your side, your shoulders and hips could use the extra padding of a plush top or pillow top.